golkit1/function_utility/README.md

 # function_utility
-Max for Live utiitiy device
+Max for Live utiitiy device.
 This device using the function object to control multiple gui objects

 you can: